Azure-Samples/AzureSqlGettingStartedSamples/nodejs/Windows/Readme.md

 ## Get Connection Information to use in Connection Strings, and Create a Firewall Rule.

-1. Get the connection string info from the Azure Portal
+### Get the connection string info from the Azure Portal

-Go to your database and look in the panel on the left.
+1. Using the Azure Portal, go to your database and look in the panel on the left.
 It should say Overview, activity log, …

 Under the settings subcategory, find "connection strings"